Owari Kokubun-ji: Current Owari Kokubun-ji

-The present-day Owari Kokubun-ji was formerly called Enko-ji (円興寺) and was renamed to its present name in 1886.
-The foundation of Enko-ji is not certain, but is believed to be either 1328 or 1375 from temple records and was relocated to its present location in the early 17th century.
-At the time, a Shaka-dō chapel containing a Yakushi Nyōrai statue claimed to be from the original Owari Kokubun-ji was merged with Enko-ji, and the temple renamed itself due to the greater prestige of the ancient name.
+The present-day Owari Kokubun-ji was formerly called Enkō-ji (円興寺) and was renamed to its present name in 1886.
+The foundation of Enkō-ji is not certain, but from temple records it is believed to be either 1328 or 1375 by a disciple of Nanpo Shōmyō of Kenchō-ji. and was relocated to its present location in the early 17th century.
+At the time, a Shaka-dō chapel containing a Yakushi Nyorai statue claimed to be from the original Owari Kokubun-ji was merged with Enko-ji, and the temple renamed itself due to the greater prestige of the ancient name.

-The temple has five wooden statues from the Kamakura or Muromachi periods; (two statues of Shaka Nyōrai, two statues of the kami of Atsuta Shrine and one statue of the founding priest Dengakuzan) which are listed as National Important Cultural Properties of Japan.

-The temple is a 15-minute walk from the "Yawase Kannon-mae" bus stop on the Meitetsu bus from Konomiya Station on the Meitetsu Nagoya Main Line.